 It’s painful to think about him being gone, but when I think about the times we spent together it always brings a smile.
 For our last day together was especially good, and one I’m happy to share.

 (Ed.
-Note: Tom Cappell is a veteran shooter, hunter and free-lance writer from Missouri whose views on the outdoors and the outdoors industry are thought-provoking and always responsible.
-His columns have previously appeared on Press Pros, sponsored by Olde English Outfitters, in Tipp City.
+Note: Former Press Pros columnist Tom Cappell was a veteran shooter, hunter and free-lance writer from Missouri whose views on the outdoors and the outdoors industry were thought-provoking and always responsible.
+His columns previously appeared on Press Pros, sponsored by Olde English Outfitters, in Tipp City, until his death in October of 2018.
+The Last Hunt With Uncle Mel received many compliments from Press Pros Readers, and we’re pleased to present it as an encore post in memory of the author.
 If you’re a bird hunter, or outdoorsman…enjoy!)

 By Tom Cappell

 Our last hunt together started as many others had.
-We met at the Crossroads Cafe, outside Amlin, for breakfast and the company of the locals that daily chose to grace the Crossroads over their own morning kitchen.
+We met at the Crossroads Cafe, outside Amlin, for breakfast and the company of the locals that daily chose Crossroads food over their own morning kitchen.
 You couldn’t make pancakes that good, or that many, for $1.49!

-It was in late December of 1986 and I never gave it a thought that it might be the last time I walked the fields and hunted with my Uncle Mel Guenther, my mother’s oldest brother.
+It was late in December of 1986 and I never gave it a thought that it might be the last time I walked the fields and hunted with my Uncle Mel Guenther, my mother’s oldest brother.
 He was special to me, Uncle Mel was.
-He took me under his wing as a twelve-year-old and taught me about the outdoors – taught me how to handle a gun responsibly, and how to hunt and fish ethically.
+Years earlier he had taken me under his wing as a twelve-year-old and taught me about the outdoors – taught me how to handle a gun responsibly, and how to hunt and fish ethically.

-It was Uncle Mel that taught me how to drive, appreciate a sunrise – and how to catch a mess of Missouri channel catfish out of the river that flowed through his farm.
-And it was Uncle Mel who showed me that even a bad day hunting and fishing was better than most others if you spent it with people you cared about, and with those who cared about you.
+It was Uncle Mel that taught me how to drive, appreciate a sunrise, and how to catch a mess of Missouri channel catfish out of the river that flowed through his farm.
+And it was Uncle Mel who showed me that even a bad day hunting and fishing was better than most others if you spent it with people you cared about…or those who cared about you.

-Legal hunting time didn’t start until 8 am, but most of the regulars who made the Crossroads their morning stop had already been there well before sunup.
+Legal hunting time didn’t start until 8 am, but most of the Crossroads regulars had already been there since well before sunrise.

 “You huntin’ today, Mel?” chirped Leon Cooley, who farmed the next section west of Uncle Mel’s two hundred acres of corn and grassland.